GULibrarySandbox/intro-data-wrangle/content/4-lesson.md

 > **Facet by blank** - a binary facet of 'true' or 'false'.
 Rows appear in the 'true' facet if they have no data present in that column.
 This is useful when looking for missing data.

 #### Exercise:  Using Facets find what data is missing in `Crash_Type` column

-Work with your neighbour to find out how many records are missing crash type data?
+Find out how many records are missing crash type data?

-> -----------------------------
-> #### Solution

-> Select Facet > Customized facets > Facet by Blank or Null
+{% include modal.md button="Solution" color="success" title="Activity solution" text="Select Facet > Customized facets > Facet by Blank or Null

 > Result: 13.
-All correspond to the `Crash_Nature` type of Hit Animal, so it might be possible to identify the missing values from this information.
+All correspond to the `Crash_Nature` type of Hit Animal, so it might be possible to identify the missing values from this information." %}

-> -------------------------------------------------

 ### Fixing data in bulk via Common Transformations